 Processes can be triggered by any of the information we hold: products purchased, markets served, events attended, etc. It’s worth remembering that Zoho MarketingHub (the power behind our marketing automation) accesses information held in Zoho CRM, Zoho Books (accounts), Zoho Backstage and other apps.

 We’ve covered the building blocks for most marketing automation systems.
-Your next step is to plan what activities by a visitor should trigger which reactions from you.
+Your next step is to plan what visitor activities should trigger which reactions from you.
 The sky’s the limit.
-Your processes will be governed by what materials you have that you could send.
-If a visitor’s seen your web page on document storage but hasn’t downloaded your handbook about it, that’s the sort of thing you can offer by email.

 A smart website that can do all of this is beyond the grasp of most enterprise organisations.
 Even those that have invested tens of thousands in Hubspot, Pardot (Salesforce) or Marketo usually fail to use them properly.
 It’s the ideal opportunity for SMEs to steal a march.